 How to Get the Silk Village of Van Phuc

 To visit Van Phuc Village, visitors should travel southwest out of Hanoi center on Nguyen Trai street.
 This ancient village is about 10 km far from Hanoi center.
 When reaching the border of Ha Dong district, you should turn right and drive about 3km to arrive in the village.
 Another choice is catching the local bus 02 or 21 then walk 500m to reach Van Phuc village.

-Dong Ho Painting Village – Best Place for Flawless Poonah Paper Paintings
+Dong Ho Painting Village – Best Countryside village for Flawless Poonah Paper Paintings

 Introduction of Dong Ho Painting Village

 Located on the southern bank of the Red River, Dong Ho painting village is the cradle of wood carving and Poonah paper paintings for 300 years of history.
 Being famous for making unique artwork, Dong Ho Village, as well as its famous paintings, is considered as an aesthetic symbol of traditional value in Vietnamese culture.